 Live word clouds are fun and interactive and ensure the main topic is not lost in the presentation.
 Using a live word cloud generator, you can ask the audience what they think is the main topic for the production.

 How do you feel about using visual aids in your presentation?
 It’s not anything new, right?

 But what if you can merge funny pictures with an interactive poll?
 That’s got to be interesting!

 “How do you feel right now?”

 This simple question could be turned into an interactive fun activity with the help of images and GIFs describing your mood.
-Present it to the audience in a poll, and you could have the results displayed on the screen for everyone to see.
+Present it to the audience in a poll, and you could display the results on the screen for everyone to see.

-This is a great, super simple ice breaker activity that can help to enliven team meetings, especially when some folk are working remotely.
+This is a great, super simple ice breaker activity that can help to revitalize team meetings, especially when some folk are working remotely.

-💡 We’ve got more over here – 10 interactive presentation ideas for work.
+💡 We’ve got more – 10 interactive presentation ideas for work.

 The 5 Best Interactive Presentation Software

 An interactive presentation is so much easier to make with the right tool.